 Isolation, loneliness and caring for someone with schizoaffective disorder

 I'm Rosario and I help care for my Mum, who suffers from treatment-resistant schizoaffective disorder*.
-I'm a Social Policy master's graduate and recently started working at Carers Trust.
+I'm a Social Policy master's graduate and worked at Carers Trust in 2021/2022.
 I hope to be able to give unpaid carers a voice and increase awareness around being an unpaid carer for someone with a mental illness.

 Caring for someone who suffers from psychosis can be a very lonely experience at times due to the stigma around the illness which is often unpredictable and intangible.
 My Mum is a kind, sweet and creative person, who doesn't deserve judgement but is ill.
 It is upsetting to see her suffer so much through her illness and the devastating physical side effects of her medication.

 It can even be hard to talk to loved ones about the illness for fear it's too heavy and dark.
 It's difficult to see my Mum experiencing paranoia, delusions and mood swings or hallucinations.
 On a good day, my Mum doesn't display symptoms of illness, which has led to a decrease at times in the support she receives from professionals.

 It's scary because I don't know what will happen next.
 It can be hard to articulate, and this has given me long term, low-level, consistent anxiety.